ivansarno/GeneticFramework/README.md

 **This project is in the development stage**

 The framework allows you to create complex functions that implements Genetic Algorithms,structured as a pipeline.
-The framework provides several operators to build the pipeline, from pre-configured to those customizable at various levels of detail.
+The framework provides several operators to build the pipeline.
 The framework design is focused on flexibility , efficiency is secondary, the purpose is to give the user the ability to easily experiment with various solutions to choose the appropriate algorithm.

 **The framework consists of:**